Author

 USA Today photo by Rob Schumacher/The Republic

-For the current 2025-26 college football season, we currently project ASU to play in the Sun Bowl, with +275 odds of the Sun Devils playing either Notre Dame or a team from the ACC in El Paso, Texas.
+For the current 2025-26 college football season, we currently project ASU to play in the Sun Bowl.

 Author